 Shipping Pharmaceuticals: What You Need to Know About the Cold Chain Process

 When it comes to moving pharmaceuticals, time is of the essence.
 A slight change in temperature–even just 2 degrees, can ruin temperature controlled products.

-- Transportation: The products are then transported in a refrigerated truck.
+- Transportation: The products are then transported in a refrigerated or insulated truck.
 These trucks are subjected to regular inspections to ensure that they are in good shape to hold inventory at the right temperature before they are released.

 - Storage: Pharmaceutical products might go into cold storage before they are distributed.
 The refrigerated storage facility often acts as a staging or middle ground before the product reaches their final destination.